flavorjones/concourse-deployer/README.md

 This will:

-* clone a git submodule with a version of `concourse-bosh-deployment`
+* create a git submodule with a clone of [`concourse-bosh-deployment`](https://github.com/concourse/concourse-bosh-deployment)
 * create a `secrets.yml` file with credentials and external configuration you'll use to access concourse

 You may be prompted for several things at this step, including:

-* postgres host and password
+* database IP and password (noted in Step 0 above)
-* postgres server CA, client cert, and client key filenames (downloaded in Step 0 above)
+* database server CA, client cert, and client key filenames (downloaded in Step 0 above)
+* Github OAuth2 credentials

 __NOTE:__ `secrets.yml` contains sensitive data.

 __NOTE:__ This task is idempotent!
 You can re-run this whenever you like.

+__NOTE:__ If you'd like a github user, team, or org to be members of Concourse's admin team, edit `secrets.yml` and add them to the `/main_team` section.

-### Step 4: upload releases and stemcell to the director
+### Step 4: Upload stemcell to the director

 ``` sh
 $ rake bosh:update